billorcutt/i_dropped_my_phone_the_screen_cracked/QUICKSTART.md

 cracked.sine();
 ```
 # Creating #
 A node is created by calling it's method.
-Node methods are factories: there's no new operator and methods don't return node instances (those are stored internally); they return the global namespace "cracked" object, which makes them chainable to other node methods and selectors in order to create chains of connected nodes.
+Node methods are factories: there's no new operator and methods don't return node instances (those are stored internally); they return the global namespace "cracked" object, which makes them chainable to other node and selector methods.
+Chaining nodes methods together creates and connects audio nodes.

 ```javascript
 //create and connect sine->compressor->waveshaper->gain->dac